Fiat Chrysler U.S. auto sales in March meet expectations

 U.S. consumer confidence rebounded sharply in March, above economists’ expectations, according to the Conference Board, as harsh winter weather began to ease across much of the country.

-That higher confidence was reflected in higher vehicle transaction prices, according to TrueCar Inc (TRUE.O).
-The online consumer marketplace estimated the average price of a new vehicle in March rose to $32,201, up 2.1 percent from a year earlier.
+That higher confidence was reflected in higher vehicle transaction prices, according to TrueCar Inc. The online consumer marketplace estimated the average price of a new vehicle in March rose to $32,201, up 2.1 percent from a year earlier.